Eelpout: Taxonomy

-The eelpout family was first proposed as the family Zoarchidae in 1839 by the English naturalist William John Swainson but the spelling was changed to Zoarcidae after the spelling of the genus Zoarces was corrected by Theodore Gill in 1861.
+The eelpout family was first proposed as the family Zoarchidae in 1839 by the English naturalist William Swainson but the spelling was changed to Zoarcidae after the spelling of the genus Zoarces was corrected by Theodore Gill in 1861.
 The 5th edition of Fishes of the World classifies this family within the suborder Zoarcoidei, within the order Scorpaeniformes.
-Other authorities classify this family in the infraorder Zoarcales wihin the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon non monophyletic.
+Other authorities classify this family in the infraorder Zoarcales within the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon non monophyletic.

 Fishes of the World mentions four subfamilies but does not assign genera to the subfamilies but these were set out in Anderson and Federov's Annotated Checklist and this has been followed by FishBase and Catalog of Fishes.

+Evolution and adaptations

+Eelpout species have evolved to efficiently give birth to future generations.
+They utilize demersal eggs, which are eggs that are deposited on the seafloor, and can be either free or connected to the substrate.
+These egg clusters can range from 9.2 mm, to 9.8 mm, which are the largest compared to any other marine egg cluster.
+It has been found that eelpouts grow larger and heavier in areas where the water is relatively shallow.
+In these areas, this species consumes molluscs, invertebrates, and small fish.
+The difference of biodiversity at varying depths has led to the evolution of distinct populations, connecting to the study that temperature might have a significant effect on them.
+Studies have shown that there are three large families of eelpout species; Zoarcidae, Stichaeidae, and Pholidae.
+These species have been thought to have evolved in northern, colder seas, each diverging off of each other at different points in time, millions of years ago.
+The notched-fin eelpout, which is commonly found in the Sea of Okhotsk, have shown researchers what the average length of an adult eelpout is, usually sitting between 21 and 26 cm long (females typically larger than males).
+Their size has been found to increase as the depth of water in which they have been studied lowers.
+They feed commonly on Gammarids (small, shrimp like organisms), Polychaetes (marine worms), and Bivalves (clams and muscles) on the seafloor.

 Subfamilies and genera

 The eelpouts are classified into four subfamilies and 61 genera with around 300 species: